01 Jul Yamaha Digital Pianos Under $1000 – REVIEW | 4 Models for 2022

 The DGX670 also has a proprietary color LCD graphic display screen which displays all functions and features you’ve selected in the piano so that you can easily see what you’re doing.
 The display screen gives this model away in terms of when you look at it you know it’s a DGX-670 by that screen and the layout of the panel & buttons.
 It has a bunch of built in songs and displays notation sheet music in the display screen of those songs although the notes are small and a bit difficult to see, but at least they are there.

 The DGX670 has a lot of features in it including some music education song instruction with follow-along music and that’s the reason someone would want this model, because it’s like having a 1-man band and little recording and learning studio at your fingertips along with many other musical things that you can do.
 The piano weighs 47 pounds so it’s not as light as the 26 lb P-125 not is it near as compact.
 The DGX-670 is meant to be played at home or similar environment and has 2 x 6 watt speakers (12 watts total) going through 4 smaller speakers.

 The volume on this model is loud enough for most rooms although I would have preferred more audio power in this model.
 There is a nice optional stand and triple pedal unit for the DGX -670 at an additional cost.

 There is no doubt this model is a lot of fun to play and you can also play regular piano on it just like the P-125 because it has the same GHS key action and same 192-polyphony sound chip.
 We expect this model to go on through 2023 and beyond because it is new with new sound technology in it.

-Other than the Casio PX-S3000, the new Korg XE20, and lower priced Yamaha YGP-535 that I mentioned earlier, there is no other digital piano in this price range from the other brands that does what this Yamaha DGX-670 can do as far as all the interactive accompaniments, recording, and digital features.
+Other than the Casio PX-S3100 and the newer Korg XE20, there is no other digital piano in this price range from the other brands that does what this Yamaha DGX-670 can do as far as all the interactive accompaniments, recording, and digital features.